JeanVanDyk/Latent-process-identification/README.md

   <br>
 </h1>

+## Source

+The model was originally made according to El Esaway, 2015, Estimation of daily bicycle traffic volumes using sparse data.
+Then it was modified by using convolution layer which suited better our dataset (detecting spatial dependencies, reducing dimensions etc).

 ## Key Features

 * Save automatically .npz from amass into .pt files that can be loaded and directly used by the denoising auto encoder.